dataiku-research/drift_detectors_benchmark/README.md

 dataset below).
 The test dataset will be corrupted by synthetic shifts and compared to the unperturbed validation dataset.
 The target column for the dataset must also be provided in the `target` variable.

+You can run the `example.py` script for a full view of the experiments on the Click_prediction_small dataset.

 ### Run drift detection on multiple types of synthetic shifts

 ```python